 Purpose of Committee

-The purpose of the Safety and Compliance Committee (the “Committee”) is to assist the Board of Directors (the “Board”) of SkyWest, Inc. (the “Company”) in its oversight of management’s administration of airline flight operations safety and compliance with safety regulations.
-The Committee will report to the Board on a regular basis and not less than once a year.
+The purpose of the Safety and Compliance Committee (the “Committee”) is to assist the Board of Directors (the “Board”) of SkyWest, Inc. (the “Company”) in its oversight of the Company’s policies, practices and performance related to safety, and compliance with safety regulations.
+The Committee shall report to the Board on a regular basis and not less than once a year.